ryanongwx/tp/docs/DeveloperGuide.md

 **`viewcalender MM YYYY` command**: For users who prefer typing through the CLI, we will implement a command that allows them to view the calendar for a specific month and year.
 Users will be able to enter a command in the format viewcalendar MM YYYY (e.g., viewcalendar 12 2023 to view December 2023), and the calendar will update to display the selected month and year.

-**Accepting / in Name parameter**: Due to current constraints in the Parser which causes / to be parsed as tags, the "/" character cannot be entered into the name parameter.
-As such, users would currently not be able to enter "Muhammed Ali s/o Muhammed Ali".
-We would implement this feature in the future for even more accurate patient naming.

 ### Enhanced Appointment Calender UI

 #### Current Implementation